-Haemophilia is an inherited condition that you are born with.
-Inherited means something that is passed on to you from your parents.
+Haemophilia is an inherited condition that you are born with, meaning something that is passed on to you from your parents.
 For example, you might have inherited your mother’s blonde hair or you Dad’s blue eyes.
 This is how someone has haemophilia, they have inherited blood from their parents that is missing one of the fourteen clotting factors.

 How is haemophilia treated?

-Haemophilia is treated by adding the missing factor to a person’s blood, the missing factor can be sent into the body with a needle by inserting the needle into a vein.
+Haemophilia can be treated in a number of ways.
+One way is by adding the missing factor to a person’s blood, the missing factor can be sent into the body with a needle by inserting the needle into a vein.
 When factor is added to the body this is called an infusion.
 An infusion of factor can help a clot to form whether the person is bleeding on the inside or the outside.

 How blood clots and what happens in haemophilia